Step One: Research and Prepare

 School Surveys summarize school environment information based on survey responses from teachers, parents, and students.

-Quality Reviews provide more in-depth profiles of each school, based on 2-3-day visits by experienced educators who talk to parents, students, and staff, observe classrooms, and review how schools use information and set goals to improve learning for all students.
+Quality Reviews provide more in-depth profiles of each school, based on two- to three-day visits by experienced educators who talk to parents, students, and staff, observe classrooms, and review how schools use information and set goals to improve learning for all students.